soulhotel/FF-ULTIMA/README.md

 >
 - Dark or Light mode themes, automatically cycle depending on your systems current Color Mode.
 >
-- Multiple Options for Tabs, autohiding, spacing, accessibility [and more](https://github.com/soulhotel/FF-ULTIMA/wiki/Settings).
+- Multiple Options for Tabs, autohiding, spacing, theming, accessibility [and more](https://github.com/soulhotel/FF-ULTIMA/wiki/Settings).
 >
 - See more detail on [what FF Ultima has to offer](https://github.com/soulhotel/FF-ULTIMA/wiki#what-does-ff-ultima-offer) through the Wiki.
 >